stanislavsa/smart-woocommerce-search/README.txt

 = Smart Search plugin is smart, fast, and easy to use. =

-Smart Search provides efficient search through your website.
+Smart WooCommerce Search provides efficient search through your website.

 It is fast, and easy to use plugin for WooCommerce based websites with a huge amount of items.

 The plugin could be easily integrated into the default WooCommerce Product Search widget in one click by just checking this option in the Smart Search Settings.

-You can manage the amount of the characters to be used for search process and the amount of the search results to be displayed in the plugin settings.
+You can manage a lot of settings provided by the plugin to customize its appearance by selecting what fields to display and changing styling options.

 It’s pretty easy to select required fields to be used for the search in the plugin settings.